bcw222/chromium-website/site/chromium-os/developer-library/guides/bugs/security-severity-guidelines/index.md

 Security vulnerabilities may be triggered by user interaction.
 However, an attacker has to be able to control the user interaction.
-If the attacker must rely on social engineering to get a user to perform a certain interaction, we don’t consider that a vulnerability.
+If the attacker must rely on social engineering to get a user to perform a certain action that the user would not otherwise perform, we don’t consider that a vulnerability.

 Social engineering attacks are out of scope for our Vulnerability Rewards Program.